How to Migrate from TrueCrypt to BitLocker

 In this post, you will learn how to migrate from TrueCrypt to BitLocker.
 TrueCrypt is a free, open-source disk encryption software available for Windows XP, Vista, Windows 7, Mac, Linux, and Unix.
 It can create a virtual encrypted disk within a file, encrypt a disk partition, or even encrypt the entire storage device.
-It was first released in 2004 and was based on the software E4M (encryption for the masses).
-Its development ceased on May 8, 2014, when Microsoft discontinued support for Windows XP.
-Windows 8/7/Vista and later versions of Windows include built-in support for encrypted disks and virtual disk images.
-Other platforms such as macOS offer similar integrated support.
-Any data encrypted by TrueCrypt should be moved to encrypted disks or virtual disk images supported by your platform.
-Please see how to change the Visual Studio Code UI language.
+TrueCrypt was first released in 2004 and was based on the software E4M (encryption for the masses).
+Please see how to change the Visual Studio Code UI language, and how to decrypt Files and Folders Encrypted with an Encryption File System (EFS) in Windows.

-BitLocker is a Windows encryption technology that secures your data by encrypting your drive and requiring one or more authentication factors before unlocking it.
-When Windows detects an unauthorized attempt to access the data, it will request a BitLocker recovery key.
 You can learn about how to Force BitLocker Recovery mode: How to unlock BitLocker Protected Drive.
 You may also be interested in learning about the following related posts BitLocker Recovery Mode prompted?
 Cannot find my BitLocker Recovery Key, Reasons for BitLocker Recovery Mode Prompt

-Decrypting System Drive
+Decrypting System Drive with TrueCrypt

 If you have the system drive encrypted by TrueCrypt, follow the steps below to decrypt it.